MaginnGroup/Cassandra/CONTRIBUTING.md

 Version control using Git and GitHub
 ====================================

-Cassandra bleeding-edge version is hosted on GitHub.
 We prefer to receive contributions in the form of GitHub pull requests.
 Please send pull requests against the master branch of the [authoritative repository](https://github.com/MaginnGroup/Cassandra/).